 Ratings assigned by A.M.
 Best are an important factor influencing the competitive position of insurance companies.
 A.M.
-Best ratings, which are reviewed at least annually, represent independent opinions of financial strength and ability to meet obligations to policyholders and are not directed toward the protection of investors.
+Best ratings, which are reviewed approximately once a year, represent independent opinions of financial strength and ability to meet obligations to policyholders and are not directed toward the protection of investors.
 Therefore, our A.M.
 Best rating should not be relied upon as a basis for an investment decision to purchase our common stock.

 ICC holds a financial strength rating of "A-" (Excellent) by A.M.
 Best, the fourth highest rating out of 15 rating classifications.
 We expect that our upcoming evaluation by A.M.
-Best will occur on or about May 4, 2023, with the ratings from this evaluation being released thereafter.
-Our most recent prior evaluation occurred on July 19, 2022, when A.M.
-Best assigned its outlook as stable for ICC's issuer credit rating and upgraded its financial strength rating to "A-" from "B++" (Good) and upgraded its issuer credit rating to "a-" from "bbb+".
+Best will occur on May 9, 2024, with the ratings from this evaluation being released thereafter.
+Our most recent prior evaluation occurred on May 4, 2023 and was made public on August 10, 2023.
 Financial strength ratings are used by producers and customers as a means of assessing the financial strength and quality of insurers.
-Issuer credit ratings is an opinion by A.M.
+Issuer credit ratings are an opinion by A.M.
 Best of an entity's ability to meet its ongoing financial obligations.
 If our financial position deteriorates, we may not maintain our favorable financial strength and issuer credit ratings from A.M.
 Best.
 A downgrade of our rating could severely limit or prevent us from writing desirable business or from renewing our existing business.
 In addition, a downgrade could negatively affect our ability to implement our strategy.
 See Item 1.
 Business - A.M.
 Best Rating.